 Tapestry crochet is a technique for creating multicolored fabrics that include mid-row color changes.
 It is used to crochet colorwork patterns without creating any floats (strands of yarn) across the back of the work.

 The term "tapestry crochet" was popularized by Dr. Carol Ventura, who has written several books about the technique.
 Her tapestry crochet website is also a valuable source of information.
 Other names you might see include "mosaic crochet," "fair isle crochet," and "cameo crochet."

 01 of 18

+You use a checkerboard chart to guide your pattern.
+This chart has a mind-boggling variety of different possible uses.
 If you've never worked from a chart before, it might seem a little cryptic.
 It's actually pretty simple once you understand what to look for.

+Blue yarn is used to crochet the starting chain because the majority of the stitches in the first row are blue.
 Also, if you look at the first row of your chart, you'll see that the first five stitches are worked in blue yarn.

-If you're left-handed, reverse this; you'll start at the lower left hand side of the chart and crochet your way across to the right hand side.
+If you're left-handed, reverse this; you'll start at the lower left-hand side of the chart and crochet your way across to the right-hand side.
 Since this chart is symmetrical, the results will be the same for both left-handed and right-handed crocheters.

 03 of 18